 Bone Broth for Slow and Pressure Cookers

-The bone broth craze has been sweeping the globe for the past few years and for good reason.
-It's packed with healthy fats and with benefits from gut health to aiding sleep it’s on our go-to list for keeping us fighting fit.
-This version has notes for your preferred method -slow simmering or into the instant pot or pressure cooker.
+The bone broth craze has been sweeping the globe over the past few years, and for good reason.
+Packed with healthy fats and offering benefits ranging from gut health to improved sleep, it’s a staple on our go-to list for staying in top shape.
+This version includes guidance for your preferred preparation method—whether it’s slow simmering on the stove top, using an Instant Pot, or a pressure cooker.

 Ingredients